 Actually go out and change a trend in Mother Nature;

 Follow up to see that Mother Nature actually responded in the way you and your advisors thought it would.
 If the conservation issue was easy to fix, the project would already have been done.
-This also distinguishes a Hornaday project from an Eagle Project.
-A Hornaday Project involves an on-going effort, whereas Eagle Projects cannot require continual monitoring.
+This also distinguishes a Conservation Service project from an Eagle Project.
+A Conservation Service Project involves an on-going effort, whereas Eagle Projects cannot require continual monitoring.

-If you’ve read this far, you may be asking, “How do I get started on the road to a Hornaday Badge or Medal?”
+If you’ve read this far, you may be asking, “How do I get started on the road to a Distinguished Conservation Service Badge or Medal?”
 Below is a brief checklist of the steps you need to take to get started.

-- Come up with a project idea (it doesn’t need to be fully formed at this stage and there are examples in the section below) in one of the eight Hornaday areas.
+- Come up with a project idea (it doesn’t need to be fully formed at this stage and there are examples in the section below) in one of the eight Conservation areas.

 - Soil & Water Conservation,

 - Energy Conservation,

 - Invasive Species,